Greetings All,

 The H&W crate fits perfectly within the width of the flatcar eliminating some of the troublesome wide of the H&W.

 Three cubes with the coffee stirrers cut to fit the ends to create a plywood and dimensional lumber built crate.
 Much easier to build and much faster.
+The first coffee stirrer lumber load is being being built.
+This has potential.

 The now completed lumber load rides on an MDW Boise Cascade bulk head flat.